Insurance Binder: Temporary Coverage Before Your Official Policy Starts

 Pincher's Pro Tip

 Buying a new car?
 Call your insurer before you drive off the lot.
 Coverage can be bound over the phone or online in minutes, giving you a binder to use for registration the same day — no waiting for policy documents to arrive in the mail.
+Ask about digital delivery so you have it instantly on your phone.

 Compare Car Insurance Rates in Ohio